 Mike Sullivan provides technical support for Virtual Visits and Virtual Consults.
 Prior to joining MGH TeleHealth, Mike supported the North Shore Medical Center as a member of their Help Desk.
 Mike also spent 20 years in Radio Broadcasting as a Producer, Studio Engineer, IT Tech and On-Air Talent.

-Daniel Miller is responsible for the financial management and analysis, report and database development, and budget preparation for the MGPO/MGH Center for TeleHealth.
-His professional experience includes service as Budget Analyst for the Tufts University Finance Division and Massachusetts House Ways and Means Committee, respectively.
-Daniel earned a Bachelor of Science degree in Finance from Providence College.
+Janelis Medina is responsible for the financial management and analysis, report and database development, and budget preparation for the MGPO/MGH Center for TeleHealth.
+She previously worked as a Senior Financial Analyst at the Boston University Medical Group (BUMG) within Boston Medical Center.
+Janelis earned a Bachelor of Science degree in Finance and Business Management with a minor in Healthcare Administration from Simmons University and is currently pursuing a MBA in Healthcare Administration from Cambridge College.

 Deborah Ritorze is the Staff Assistant for the MGH Center for TeleHealth.
 Prior to joining the TeleHealth Team, Debbie’s professional experience was in Business Development/Account Management in the healthcare insurance space for both the commercial & government program sectors.
 Her career focus has been on expanding healthcare access through education and innovation.
 She earned her Masters in Business Administration from Boston University.